Blockchain-Research-Center/zkTI/README.md

 ## Usage

+We write the circuit of our scheme with libSNARK which supports the Groth16 system.
+The circuit can be imported to a Spartan system with our exporter.

+To run this program, first to build the C++ code inside the $groth16$ folder, then use the Spartan system under $spartan$ folder.

-Run the programs according to the README.md inside each folder.
+Run the programs according to the README.md instructions inside each folder.